nm1291/Git-Workshop/README.md

 Need to protect your code so that a small untraceable bug dosent blow up your entire project ?<br>
 Want to contribute your skills to open-source projects?? <br>
 Want to "show off" your code and projects and get recognised?? <br>
-Well use the awesome open source tool git & github used and trusted by millions worldwide including several organisations like :) ... <br>
+Well, use the awesome open source tools git & github used and trusted by millions worldwide including several open source projects like android, audacity, chromium, eclipse, firefox, reddit, tor, vlc and many more ... <br>

-##Date and Time : ##
+##Date Time and Venue: ##
-9 March 2013, 9am to 12 noon
+9 March 2013, 9am to 12 noon, NewBlock 007.

 ##What will be covered: ##
 1) Importance of project management in teams <br>